From the archives. Our Family’s Iced Tea Recipe. The perfect drink on hot August afternoons with family and friends.

 There’s nothing that speaks to me of home like a tall, frosty cold glass of iced tea.
 Whether you like yours sweet in the southern tradition or with little or no sugar, nothing says summer like iced tea, and nobody… And I mean nobody, made it better than my mother did.

 Agree or disagree with the last statement as you like, this is my family’s closely guarded recipe for iced tea.
-It’s not something that I think has been shared before, but it is something that I think the world needs to know about.
+I don’t think it’s been shared outside the family before, but it is something that I think the world needs to know about.
 It’s the drink my wife requests when she’s home to visit.
 It’s what my sister expects to find in my refrigerator in the summer months.
-It’s the one thing I can”t live without when the temperatures start climbing into higher didgits.
+It’s the one thing I can’t live without when the temperatures start climbing into higher digits.